basicx-StrgV/WGet.NET/README.md

 ## ❓ What is WGet.NET

-WGet.NET is a .net library that allows you to use WinGet in your .net application.
+WGet.NET is a WinGet wrapper library for .Net.

 I created it for another project and then made a library out of it in hope it might be usefull to someone else too.<br>
 Therefore the functions are limited at the moment.<br>
-**If you tried this library, give me some feedback.
-And if you miss a feature, create an issue to let me know.**
+**If you tried this library, please give me some feedback.
+And if you miss a feature, you can create an issue to let me know.**

 ## ⚡ Features

+- Get a list of installed packages
 - Search packages
 - Install packages
 - Uninstall packages